TheSeanFraser/highparkcaterpillarsurvey/volunteer.md

 ## Session Start Times
 The season runs from May to October

-May through July - 9:15 PM
+May to July - 9:15 PM

-August through October - start times progressively get earlier as the days get shorter
+August to October - start times progressively get earlier as the days get shorter